No Kids, No Problem! Plan the Perfect Lake George Winter Weekend Getaway For Empty Nesters

 Take a short drive south of Lake George Village to The Factory Outlets of Lake George, which include The Outlets at Lake George East and West, The French Mountain Commons Outlet Center, The Log Jam Outlet Center, and The Adirondack Outlet Mall.
 Open year round, this is one of the region's top shopping destinations for name brand clothing, shoes, and products.

-Shop Local, Support Local at Farm Stores & Markets
+Shop Local, Support Local at a Farmers Market

-You can also drive down to the Glens Falls Farmers' Market's Indoor Market, which will be held November 7, 2020 - April 24, 2021, on Saturdays from 9:00am-12:00pm at the Cool Insuring Arena.
+Drive down to the Glens Falls Farmers Market's Indoor Market, held inside Aviation Mall.
 This market is a major source for locally grown food and handcrafted gifts.

 Grab a Bite to Eat at These Top Breakfast, Lunch & Dinner Spots